 On the issue of enhancing accessibility for persons with disabilities, the Task Force has held several meetings on how to enhance accessibility to the Human Rights Council, in terms of physical access to meeting rooms, as well as accessibility of o information and documentation.
 The taskforce regularly holds consultations with States, NHRIs, NGOs and other relevant stakeholders, to inform its work to promote equality and inclusion and to enhance accessibility for persons with disabilities to the Council and its work, in accordance with international standards on accessibility for persons with disabilities.

-For any queries, you may contact us, preferably by email:
+For any queries, or information about accessibility of the Council, you may contact us, preferably by email, at:

 Human Rights Council Task Force on accessibility,Office of the United Nations High Commissioner for Human Rights,United Nations Office at Geneva,CH-1211, Geneva 10, SwitzerlandFax: +41 22 917 90 11